skillrepos/diy-gen-ai/labs.md

 **Lab 5 - Building a chatbot with Streamlit**

-**Purpose: In this lab, we'll see how to use the streamlit application to create a simple chatbot with Ollama.**
+**Purpose: In this lab, we'll see how to use the Streamlit application to create a simple chatbot with Ollama.**

 1. Switch back to the terminal that has your virtual Python environment running in it.